lxc/incus/doc/howto/instances_troubleshoot.md

          incus console <instance_name> --show-log

    Detailed server information
-   : The LXD snap includes a tool that collects the relevant server information for debugging.
+   : The Incus snap includes a tool that collects the relevant server information for debugging.
      Enter the following command to run it:

          sudo lxd.buginfo

-1. Reboot the machine that runs your LXD server.
+1. Reboot the machine that runs your Incus server.
 1. Try starting your instance again.
    If the error occurs again, compare the logs to check if it is the same error.